 Dr. Lo is happy to offer all options for incision location (transaxillary, periareolar, or inframammary), breast implant type (saline or silicone), breast implant size, and breast implant placement (behind or in front of the muscle).
 With all these options available, your surgery can be personalized to give you the best result for your breast and body shape.

-Where Will My Breast Implant Incisions Be Made?
+Breast Implant Incisions Be Made?

 While Dr. Lo is skilled in all breast implant incision techniques, he is exceptionally experienced in the transaxillary approach.
 This is the preferred method for most of his patients, as there is not a scar on the breast.
 Depending on your individual situation and goals, one option may be more appropriate for you.